North Little Rock Arkansas LSAT Course offerings

 Full Length LSAT Course

 - Instructors who have scored in the 98th percentile or higher on an officially administered Law School Admission Test

-- Six proctored (and eleven additional) full-length diagnostic exams and access to comprehensive score reports for each
+- Six proctored (and nine additional) full-length diagnostic exams and access to comprehensive score reports for each

 - Thorough homework assignments that contain real LSAT prep questions, LSAT prep drills, numerous analyses and other LSAT study tools, and a systematic classification of every question type for all real LSAT questions